mmende/marytts/README.md

-locale      | The locale of the input text. voice       | The voice to use for generating output. audio       | If outputType = audio the format in which to send the synthesized audio.
+locale      | The locale of the input text. voice       | The voice to use for generating output. audio       | If outputType = audio the format in which to send the synthesized audio. base64      | If the returned audio should be returned as base64 string or buffer

 ## Methods